RetroDECK/ES-DE/USERGUIDE-DEV.md

 Just make sure to rename it so it ends up as `~/Applications/m2emulator/d3dcompiler_47.dll` and you should be good to go.

 It seems as if Proton generally provides better performance for this emulator than plain Wine, so it's probably a good idea to use the former.

-On macOS, the only available emulator for Sega Model 2 is MAME, either the RetroArch - Current core or MAME standalone.
-Compatibility is still quite poor with only a handful of games working correctly, but this is likely to improve going forward as almost all games for this platform can already start and run to a certain degree.
-Some games flagged as not working by MAME are still playable with only minor glitches to audio and graphics, just make sure to use a recent ROM set for maximum compatibility.

 **Sega Model 3**